Nithy29/Sector-Investing-Strategy/README.md

 - What type of analysis and resources to use?

-We narrow it down for you by offering a sector analysis investment strategy that present several benefits:
+We narrow it down for you by offering a sector analysis and investment strategy that present several benefits:

 - Seek Alpha